Tasmania Story: Production

 Tasmania Story was made and released under unusual circumstances.
 The Kadokawa film Heaven and Earth was to be distributed by Toho, but due to problems with Toho's distribution rate, Kadokawa switched the distributor to Toei in the winter of 1989.
-This left a gap in Toho's film lineup for the summer of 1990.
+This left a gap in Toho's 1990 summer film lineup.
 Toho quickly approached Fuji Television Network to plan a new film and fill the gap.
-Since this problem arose in late 1989, the film was set in the Southern Hemisphere, where sunny skies and a warm climate could be shot for this proposed summer blockbuster.
+Since this problem arose in late 1989, it was decided that the film would be set in the Southern Hemisphere, where sunny skies and a warm climate could be shot for this proposed summer blockbuster.
 Fuji Television hastily assembled a screenplay and hired noted filmmaker Yasuo Furuhata to produce the film with quick turnaround time.

 It was shot in southern Tasmania, near Hobart.
-The production made use of Japanese and Australian crewmembers, with bilingual production assistants and impromptu baseball games used to facilitate communication between the two groups.
-The house that was built for the film was slated to be demolished in 2023 after years of disrepair and vandalism.
+The production made use of both Japanese and Australian crewmembers, with bilingual production assistants and impromptu baseball games used to facilitate communication between the two groups.
+A house was built on private property to serve as one of the film's primary sets.
+It was left in place when production finished.
+However, by 2023, the house was slated for demolition after years of disrepair and vandalism.

 Upon completion of filming, Fuji Television launched an all-out promotional campaign to ensure the success of the film.
 A large number of commercials and TV programs were aired, making use of every imaginable creative element, including the beautiful nature of Tasmania, the cuteness of the animals, and puns.
-They also commissioned the creation of a video game as a movie tie-in.
+They also commissioned the creation of a video game as a tie-in product.

 Release

 Tasmania Story was released on July 21, 1990 in Japan.
-The film made at the Japanese box office, attracting an audience of 3.5 million viewers.
+The film made at the Japanese box office, drawing an audience of approximately 3.5 million viewers.
 This made it the second highest-grossing Japanese film of 1990, behind Heaven and Earth.
-Like Heaven and Earth, Tasmania Story sold a large number of advance tickets, totaling 2 million.
-Fuji Television reported that 80% of the film's audience was families, while the rest were "office ladies".
+Like Heaven and Earth, Tasmania Story sold a large number of advance tickets (2 million in total).
+Fuji Television reported that families comprised 80% of the film's audience, while the rest were "office ladies".

-Post-release, plush wombats sold out in Japan, and an estimated doubling of Japanese tourists to Tasmania was expected the following year.
-The Tasmanian government said the film brought "unprecedented publicity" to the state, with an increase from 30% to 80% of the Japanese population knowing of Tasmania.
+After the film's release, plush wombats sold out in Japan, and an estimated doubling of Japanese tourists to Tasmania was expected the following year.
+In addition, the Tasmanian government said the film brought "unprecedented publicity" to the island state.
+Prior to its release, it was estimated that 30% of the Japanese population knew of Tasmania; this number rose to 80% afterwards.

 Tasmania Story was the recipient of "Silver Excellence" at the eighth Golden Gross Awards, which are given out by the National Federation of Theater and Public Health Trade Associations to highlight notable box office performance.

 A DVD of the film was released exclusively in Japan on November 21, 2001.